wasmCloud/wasmCloud/crates/providers/blobstore-s3/README.md

   - `AWS_ROLE_EXTERNAL_ID` - (optional) the external id to be associated with the role.
 This can be used if your auth policy requires a value for externalId

-### with 'env' file (actor link definition)
+### with 'env' file (link definition)

-When linking the Blobstore-s3 capability provider to an actor, you can use the link parameter `env` to specify the name of the file containing configuration settings.
+When linking the Blobstore-s3 capability provider to a component, you can use the link parameter `env` to specify the name of the file containing configuration settings.
 The value of the `env` parameter should be an absolute path to a text file on disk.